Arca (bivalve)

-Arca is a genus of saltwater clams in the family Arcidae, the ark clams.
+Arca is a genus of edible saltwater clams in the family Arcidae, the Ark Clams.

 Description

 As is typical for ark clams, species in this genus have a long, straight hinge line.
 Some species in this genus, such as Arca zebra and Arca noae, have a brown-and-white striped pattern.
 Arca attach themselves to rock with byssal threads which protrude through a gap on the ventral (open) side.

 Species

 Species within the genus Arca include: